-As was evident late last year when iGB published the latest salary survey from Pentasia, it was clear back then that the North American market had an insatiable appetite for talent.
+As was evident late last year when iGB published the latest salary survey from Pentasia, it was clear that the North American market had an insatiable appetite for talent.

 “Major financial investment translated into record-high recruitment demand in 2021, spiking particularly high on the US East Coast,” the report found.